Uganda

 4. On January 13, 2021, the government implemented an internet shutdown, just a day before the general elections held on January 14, 2021.
 The internet shutdown continued until January 18, 2021 and adversely affected patients’ access to medical care, disrupted businesses and the banking and telecom sectors, and reduced access to information on social media during the elections.

-There is a growing phenomenon of enforced disappearances.
+There has been a growing phenomenon of enforced disappearances.
 Since the elections on January 14, 2021, opposition activists have been routinely abducted or kidnapped and many families cannot trace their relatives in Wakiso, Mukono, Masaka, Mpigi, Kyotera, and Kampala.
 Unconfirmed reports indicated that over 243 National Unity Party (NUP) supporters were missing as of March 2021.
-Government security forces have accepted responsibility for holding 177 of them, while others cannot be accounted for, but it is believed that security forces are holding and detaining them illegally.
-The President acknowledged ongoing illegal detentions, but has said that the suspects had been misled by criminal groups to engage in treasonous acts.
+Government security forces accepted responsibility for holding 177 of them, while others could not be accounted for, but it is believed that security forces detained them illegally.
+The President acknowledged ongoing illegal detentions, but said that the suspects were misled by criminal groups to engage in treasonous acts.

-In 2022, illegal detentions and other restrictions on NGOs for their speech and expression have nevertheless continued:
+In 2022, illegal detentions and other restrictions on NGOs for their speech and expression continued:

 1. On October 22, 2021, six staff of the Africa Institute for Energy Governance (AFIEGO) were arrested and detained by police and placed on a holding charge for operating without a permit.
 The police informed the detainees that the NGO Bureau had ordered for the arrest of AFIEGO staff.